© Carol Rae

 Hansen, Equine Therapy Associates, All Rights Reserved

-A Warm Welcome from Dr. Carol R. Hansen, the Director of Equine Therapy Associates (ETA), a NARHA, PATH Int'l., Premier Center:
+A Warm Welcome from Dr. Carol Rae Hansen, the Director of Equine Therapy Associates (ETA):

 If you've always wondered about the magic of human and equine rapport, CLICK HERE and look at these priceless images!

 Dr. Carol Rae Hansen, Director